 2. Cybersecurity and Incident Response

-Security teams rely on IP WHOIS to identify the source of suspicious or malicious traffic.
-Abuse contacts listed in WHOIS records facilitate reporting and mitigating cyber threats.
+Security teams use IP WHOIS to find out where suspicious or malicious traffic is coming from.
+The abuse contacts in WHOIS records make it easier to report problems and deal with cyber threats.

 3. Law Enforcement and Legal Investigations